Policies and Procedures

 Once a student's application has been processed, the student will receive information on how to add the class using their myGate account.
 Due to federal guidelines, this process will be different for Murray State University students wishing to use Financial Aid to pay for a self-paced distance learning course.
 Please see the Financial Aid section below for more information.

 Once the student has officially added the class, the course outlines and lessons will be mailed to the student to the address listed on the application.
 The student purchases the necessary books and materials and begins work.
-Lessons are mailed to Murray State's Regional Academic Outreach (RAO) where they will be logged and forwarded to the instructor for grading.
+Lessons are mailed to Murray State's Center for Adult and Regional Education (RAO) where they will be logged and forwarded to the instructor for grading.
 Graded lessons are returned to the student.
 The instructor reserves the right to have any paper reworked.
 There is a two-week time allowance for instructors to grade papers and finals.
 Each student is provided detailed instructions regarding procedures and practices of the correspondence study program when course materials are sent.

 FALL TERM August 1-November 30